Papyrus Oxyrhynchus 5101: Tetragrammaton

+Meyer concludes that "on the whole, this line of argumentation to establish the Tetragrammaton as a secondary development based on recensional traits of Greek texts is flawed", and "the presence of ιαω does not decisively answer the question of the earliest OG rendering".
+He adds: "there is no proof that the reason for the Tetragrammaton is caused by or inherent to the textual character of early revisions of the Old Greek".
+Whilst speaking concerning the idea of "recension" in regards to another Greek Septuagint manuscript classed among the Dead Sea Scrolls, the Greek Minor Prophets Scroll from Nahal Hever, which is considered to be a kaige recension of the Septuagint (a revision of the Old Greek text to bring it closer to the Hebrew text of the Bible as it existed in ca. 2nd–1st century BCE), biblical scholar Kristin De Troyer remarks: "The problem with a recension is that one does not know what is the original form and what the recension.
+Hence, is the paleo-Hebrew Tetragrammaton secondary – a part of the recension – or proof of the Old Greek text?
+This debate has not yet been solved."

 History

 The manuscript was discovered at Oxyrhynchus (Egypt), and has been catalogued with number P. Oxy 5101.
 The manuscript has been given an Alfred Rahlfs number of 2227 in the list of Septuagint manuscripts.
 The fragments were published in 2011 by Danielę Colomo and W.B.
 Henry in The Oxyrhynchus Papyri, vol LXXVII (77).

 The manuscript is currently housed in the Papyrology section of the Sackler Library at Oxford (shelf number 20 3B.36/J(4)B + 27 3B.38/N(1)B + 27 3B.41/J(1-2)c).